nuvla/deployment-k8s/prod/README.md

 Kafka, and use their endpoints as parameters for deployment of Nuvla service.

 It's possible to use already existing deployments on Elasticsearch, Zookeeper, and Kafka.
-Hence, only step 4. from the list below is required to be run.
-Otherwise, flow the steps listed below:
+If all or some of the listed services are already available on your infrastructure, only step 4. from the list below is required to be run.
+Otherwise, flow the steps is listed below:

 1. deploy Elasticsearch following instructions in [01-elasticsearch](01-elasticsearch) folder
 2. deploy Zookeeper following instructions in [02-zookeeper](02-zookeeper) folder